st-pasha/microbench-nas/README.md

 - NA handling is uniform across integer and real types.
 - For certain types picking a good sentinel is an impossible task.
 For example, `byte`: all values in the range 0 ..
 255 are useful.
 - Certain operations may be faster with this method:
-  - adding two vectors `x + y`, the values can be added as-is, and then the bitmasks simply OR-ed together (64 values at a time!);
+  - adding two vectors `x + y`, the values can be added as-is, and then the bitmasks simply AND-ed together (64 values at a time!);
   - type casts are simpler: the NA bitmask doesn't change at all, and all other values can be converted as-is.

 # Benchmark

 We first attempt to replicate the results
 [published by Wes McKinney](http://wesmckinney.com/blog/bitmaps-vs-sentinel-values/) in his blog.
 The methodology is similar:
   - First, create a vector of `n` random integers in the range -10 ..
 10;
   - Randomly replace a proportion `p` of them with NAs;
-  - Main task: find the sum of all non-NA values in this vector.
+  - Main task: find the sum of all non-NA values in this vector;
+  - Run the main task 100 times and report the average time;
+  - Use different methods to run the main task, and compare timings across all methods.

 # Conclusions